marknelsonengineer/empire/LOGGING.md

 ### Extensibility:  What fields should we log?
 #### Discussion
 The usual:  Timestamp, module, level and text.
-I'm not inclined to log an ID unless we really need it.
+I'm not inclined to log an ID (a monotonic counter) unless we find a need for it.

 ## Overall Design Concept